circlefin/malachite/specs/consensus/accountable-tm/acountable-tm.md

-If we have the gossip assumption on certificates (if a correct process receives a certificate `c` then every correct process will eventually deliver `c`), then eventually every correct process has received the involved certificates and can generate evidence.
+If we have the gossip assumption on certificates (if a correct process receives a certificate `c` then every correct process will eventually deliver `c`), then eventually every correct process receives the involved certificates and can generate evidence.

 ### Detailed correctness argument